solliancenet/microsoft-postgresql-developer-guide/05_AI/05_02_Generative_AI_LLMS.md

 ## Generative Artificial Intelligence (GenAI)

 Generative AI is artificial intelligence capable of generating text, images, audio and video content.
 With the myrid of free or low-cost Generative AI services available online, anyone can use it with as little as a simple text prompt written in a natural language.
 There is no need to learn a new language such as Python or JavaScript.
-All that is required is for you to state what you want and the AI model will provide you with a response (also called a completion).
-The applications and impact for this is huge, you write or understand reports, write applications and much more, all in seconds.
+All that is required is to provide a sentence or two with what and the AI model will provide a response (also called a completion).
+The applications and everyday impact for the technology is huge; such as helping users write or understand reports, write applications and much more, all in seconds.

 GenAI algorithms tend to apply specific Machine Learning models.
 Some examples include: